Easy Seolleongtang (Ox Bone Soup)

 Making Seolleongtang with an Instant Pot

-This beefy broth is perfect soup base for other tasty Korean soups and stews, like tteokguk (rice cake soup) and budae jjigae (army stew).
+This broth also makes a wonderful base for other Korean soups and stews, like tteokguk (rice cake soup) and budae jjigae (army stew).

 Types of Ox Bones to Use